AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 - Manage metadata, catalogs, and access through Polaris.
 - Explore advanced Iceberg features safely and efficiently.

-For larger-scale deployments—or if you want automated optimization, integrated governance, and performance acceleration—explore **Dremio’s Intelligent Lakehouse Platform**, which builds directly on Apache Polaris and Iceberg to deliver a unified, self-service analytics experience.
+For larger-scale deployments: or if you want automated optimization, integrated governance, and performance acceleration, explore **Dremio’s Intelligent Lakehouse Platform**, which builds directly on Apache Polaris and Iceberg to deliver a unified, self-service analytics experience.